Chart Color Schemes

 Belgrave is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Belgrave's dwelling structure, as per the latest Census evaluation, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 93.8% houses and 6.3% other dwellings.
-Home ownership in Belgrave stood at 32.1%, with mortgaged dwellings at 60.3% and rented ones at 7.5%.
+Belgrave's dwellings, as per the latest Census evaluation, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 93.8% houses and 6.3% other dwellings.
+Home ownership in Belgrave was at 32.1%, with mortgaged dwellings at 60.3% and rented ones at 7.5%.
 The median monthly mortgage repayment was $1,863, lower than Melbourne metro's average of $1,950.
-Median weekly rent in Belgrave was $401, compared to Melbourne metro's $380.
-Nationally, Belgrave's mortgage repayments were similar to the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent in Belgrave was $401, higher than the national average of $375 but lower than Melbourne metro's $380.
+Nationally, Belgrave's mortgage repayments were similar to the Australian average of $1,863.

 Frequently Asked Questions - Housing